freakMCD/aslstatus/README.md

 ---
 # components/

-components were taken from [slstatus](https://tools.suckless.org/slstatus) and have been modified to work with `pthread`, some have been completely rewritten
+initially, components were taken from [slstatus](https://tools.suckless.org/slstatus), but now it is completely rewritten, bsd components only modified to work with `pthread`

 all components are tested in `Linux`